Malek-Zaag/LibraryManagementApp/README.md

 Admin of this application can :

 - List/manage books
-- Track rented books and thier availability
+- Track rented books and their availability
 - Send notifications via email to users once lease expires